clojure-grimoire/grimoire/resources/1.4.0/clojure.test/successful_QMARK/docstring.md

-Returns true if the given test summary indicates all testswere successful, false otherwise.
+Returns true if the given test summary indicates all tests were successful, false otherwise.